HMNZS Wellington (F69): Sinking

 The depth of her keel is approximately 21 m, making the wreck accessible by scuba divers using standard equipment.
 An Open Water Scuba Certificate is recommended as well as diving with an experienced guide.
 The former HMNZS Wellington continues to be a premier dive location, with local dive company Dive Wellington operating year round, offering courses including Open Water, Wreck Diving and other specialties.
 Island Bay Divers is another operator located close to this artificial reef, now teeming with life and located within the Tapu Te Ranga Marine Reserve.

-F69's two 12' diameter 5 bladed bronze propellers, remain as land based memorials to the ship of this City's name.
-One propellor has been placed into the historic Graving Dock area next to Te Papa and the other is mounted in Houghton Bay, overlooking the dive site.
-A third propellor that was acquired at decommissioning, the spare, is currently held in storage by Wellington City Council for use at some time.
+F69's two 12' diameter 5-bladed bronze propellers remain as land-based memorials to the ship of this city's name.
+One propeller has been placed into the historic Graving Dock area next to Te Papa and the other is mounted in Houghton Bay, overlooking the dive site.
+A third propeller that was acquired at decommissioning, the spare, is currently held in storage by Wellington City Council for use at a later time.